rsdoiel/rsdoiel.github.io/blog/2016/07/04/How-To-Make-A-PiTop-More-Raspbian.md

 By R. S. Doiel 2016-07-04

 I have a first generation Pi-Top.
-I like the idea but found I didn't use it much due to a preferrence for basic Raspbian.
+I like the idea but found I didn't use it much due to a preference for basic Raspbian.
 With the recent Pi-TopOS upgrades I realized getting back to basic Raspbian was relatively straight forward.